BEng Materials with Management

 Applications : admissions ratio

-This course focuses on understanding the relationship between the fundamental structure and properties of matter, alongside management modules delivered by Imperial College Business School.
+This course focuses on learning about what underpins the foundations of the discipline: processing, structure, properties and performance of materials, alongside management modules delivered by Imperial College Business School.

 During the first two years you follow a core series of modules that will provide you with a strong base of theoretical principles, and cover the widest possible range of materials, including:

 Experimental work is a core part of all our courses.
 This starts with a series of laboratory tutorials that introduce foundational ideas and key techniques in a practical setting.

 You then move on to perform more extended laboratory work, including a case study project that analyses the materials found in a consumer project using cutting-edge techniques such as electron microscopy, X-ray scattering and chemical spectroscopy.

 Your third year is spent in the Business School which is triple-accredited by AMBA, EQUIS and AACSB.
 The core modules including accounting, entrepreneurship and marketing equip you with an understanding of the management of the operating environment of business organisations and prepare you for a career in management roles.
 You also choose from a selection of optional materials modules.

 The common structure of the first two years of our Materials degrees means that transfer between courses is usually possible during this time.